Skip to main content

 After deploying your contract, you can interact with it by calling the queryPendingFutures() function:

-To query a Future by ID, use the following code in your contract.
+To query a Task by ID, use the following code in your contract.
 It calls the futureById() function of the precompile.

 function futureById(uint64 futureId) external view returns (FutureByIdResponse memory response);